36B Griva Dighenis Avenue, Nicosia, Cyprus

 Article 10 – Website Disclosure Status

-This page, together with the fund’s Offering Supplement and its SFDR Annex II pre-contractual disclosure, constitutes the SFDR Article 10 website disclosure for Green Melon Energies Fund.
-Further detail on the environmental characteristics it promotes, the methodologies and data sources used, the monitoring arrangements and applicable limitations is provided in those documents.
+Further detail on the environmental characteristics it promotes, the methodologies and data sources used, the monitoring arrangements and applicable limitations is provided in the Annex II pre-contractual disclosure and Annex IV periodic reporting.

-3. TAXONOMY REGULATION ((EU) 2020/852) DISCLOSURE –
+3. TAXONOMY REGULATION

-Article 7 SFDR and Article 5 of the Taxonomy Regulation
+Article 7 SFDR and Article 5-6 of the Taxonomy Regulation ((EU) 2020/852) DISCLOSURE

-In accordance with Article 7 SFDR and Article 5 of the Taxonomy Regulation, Forticap confirms that:
+In accordance with Article 7 SFDR and Article 5-6 of the Taxonomy Regulation, Forticap confirms that:

-- None of the funds commit to any minimum proportion of Taxonomy-aligned investments.
+• No Fund commits to any minimum proportion of Taxonomy-aligned investments.

 4. REVIEW OF THIS DISCLOSURE POLICY

-This Sustainability Finance Disclosure Regulation Policy is reviewed at least annually and upon the occurrence of any material regulatory changes or developments in Forticap’s investment strategies, including changes to the SFDR classification of funds or the introduction of any sustainable investment objectives or Taxonomy-aligned targets.
-Any material updates will be reflected on this website and, where applicable, in the relevant legal and offering documents.
+This Website Disclosure is reviewed at least annually and upon the occurrence of any material regulatory changes or developments in Forticap’s investment strategies, including changes to the SFDR classification of any of the managed Funds or the introduction of any sustainable investment objectives or Taxonomy-aligned targets.

 SFDR ANNEX II